 First, let me tell you that I have always laughed at old 40+ ex-hippies that wear a suit...and a ponytail.
 It looks so...weird, dude!
 And I still laugh at them.

 I may have ponytail but I'm not an ex-hippy.
 Far, far from it.
 I'm a hardworking guy who started work at the age of 14, never did drugs, never abused alcohol, is a dedicated family man (though divorced and single now), and have a large disdain (do ex-hippies even know what "disdain" means?) for hedonistic hippy-like lifestyles and "ideals".
 I don't do drugs and don't support the use of non-prescription drugs.
 I am about as far from a hippy as one could be (without a crew cut).

 So why do I wear a ponytail?
 Well, because I feel it is "natural" for me.
 And, really if you must know, I have great hair (so many hair stylists have told me) and I figure I should enjoy it while I have it.
 So I wear it long but bundled up in a ponytail.
 This was a big transition for me some years ago and now it feels quite natural to me.
 Previously I always had short hair.

 A friend, who calls me an "urban shaman", says that I look Abenaki so it's natural that I wear it Abenaki style.
 Hmmmm....I had to go research that on the Internet.
 (And the "urban shaman" thing too!).
 It turns out that Abenaki are NOT the Annunaki from the planet Nibiru (which was supposed to show up in 2012 but didn't) but actually are Native Americans from the Northeast states and southern Canada.
 This friend thinks that I look like them and wear my hair like them.

 Well, I guess it's possible.
-I did take a little visit to Vermont a few years ago to my hometown...Which it turns out that I had never been to previously.
+I did take a little visit to my hometown a few years ago...
 It was quite a nice visit (and a great small town!)...but that's another story.